June 9 Deng speech: Main points

 The speech contains three major parts: assessing the nature of the Tiananmen Square protests, evaluating the correctness of Deng's major policies since 1978, and setting the tone for future development.

-Deng re-affirmed the party's decision to authorize the use of force on June 4.
-He said that given "the macro-international climate and China's own micro climate," (referring to Eastern Europe and the Soviet Union in the former) some sort of anti-party, anti-communist movement was bound to occur.
-Deng re-iterated the line put forth by the April 26 Editorial that the movement was out to overthrow China's political system and the Communist Party, going as far as to call the student movement a "counter-revolutionary rebellion."
-He praised the role of the People's Liberation Army in taking decisive action against protesters, calling soldiers "sons and brothers of the people", and lamented PLA casualties on June 4.
+Deng re-affirmed the Chinese Communist Party (CCP)'s decision to authorize the use of force on June 4.
+He said that given "the macro-international climate and China's own micro climate," (referring to Eastern Europe and the Soviet Union in the former) some sort of anti-party, anti-communist movement was "inevitable".
+Deng re-iterated the line put forth by the April 26 Editorial that the movement was out to overthrow China's political system and the CCP, going as far as to call the student movement a "counter-revolutionary rebellion."
+Deng said that a "rebellious clique" sought to work with hostile foreign forces "to establish a totally Western-dependent bourgeois republic", taking advantage of "ordinary people who are unable to distinguish between right and wrong".
+He called the crisis "the confrontation between the Four Cardinal Principles and bourgeois liberalization".

+Deng praised the role of the People's Liberation Army in taking decisive action against protesters, calling soldiers "sons and brothers of the people", and lamented PLA casualties on June 4.
 He said in taking the role it did, the army passed a 'serious test'; i.e., loyalty to "the people, the teachings of the party, and the interests of the country."
-Deng acknowledged that some parts of the Communist Party leadership did not agree with the course of action, but said that he had faith that in the long run, they will change their minds.

-Deng went on to ask rhetorically whether the reform and opening policies that he had implemented in the 1980s were correct.
+Deng acknowledged that some parts of the CCP leadership did not agree with the course of action, but said that he had faith that in the long run, they will change their minds.
+Deng went on to ask rhetorically whether the reform and opening up that he had implemented in the 1980s were correct.
 He asked his audience to "ponder" this question.
-He stated that the goal of China was to become a moderately developed nation by 2050, and that he believes this is only achievable through the leadership of the party and political stability.
+He stated that the goal of China was to become a moderately developed nation by 2050, and that he believes this is only achievable through the leadership of the CCP and political stability.
 Essentially this is summed up by his signature epithet "One Center, Two Basic Points": that the central focus of the Chinese state was economic development, but that such development should occur simultaneously through 1) centralized political control (i.e., the Four Cardinal Principles) and 2) aggressive market reforms and openness to the outside world.